bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/core/NUPA-NG_TechnicalStack.md

  * ​Fiscal Precedent: Unlike legacy "Intervention Programs" that rely on Abuja-led disbursements, NUPA-NG is self-funding via the licensing of dormant land.
 It requires no new taxes and no federal appropriations.

- * ​Debt Discharge: While traditional policies deepen the national debt (now exceeding ₦153 Trillion), NUPA-NG is the only framework in Nigerian history that discharges massive public liabilities through the creation of new, non-oil economic volume.
+ * ​Debt Discharge: While traditional policies deepen the national debt (now nearing ₦180 Trillion and rising), NUPA-NG is the only framework in Nigerian history that discharges massive public liabilities through the creation of new, non-oil economic volume.

  * ​The 50/30/20 Anti-Leakage Shield: NUPA-NG solves the "Zero-Sum" conflict.
 By hard-coding 50% back to governors for state licensing, 30% of ground rents directly to the Host Community and 20% to Hub Infrastructure, the framework ensures that local wealth stays local.